reillypascal/personalsite-ssg/pages/posts/2025/01/databending-part-1.md

 ### Finding Variety

 One thing I've found to help a bit is to databend libraries (e.g., .dylib, .dll, .a, .so files), not full program binaries.
 Since program binaries often incorporate library data (and are thus likely to share sounds with other programs that incorporate the same libraries), it's easier to find variety by looking for different libraries.
-I can look at the file names instead being surprised and disappointed when a program file turns out to sound the same as parts of the last one.
+I can look at the file names instead of being surprised and disappointed when a program file turns out to sound the same as parts of the last one.

 In addition to files on macOS, I've tried files from Linux and Windows computers.
 The Linux files (usually executable files or libraries, such as .a or .so files) tend to sound fairly similar to the macOS ones, but I have had some luck finding variety on Windows.
 I haven't noticed a clear “macOS sound” or “Windows sound,” but changing OSes does seem to help avoid the issue of programs containing the *exact* same code.